-"The Interoperable Bridge Classification Project" was officially closed 2017 and a new project has been proposed by MILENG COE and accepted to be sponsored by Emerging Security Challenges Division/ NATO HQ begin 2018, called "The Interoperable Bridge Classification Project - Upgrading to a Geographical User Interface", foreseen as further development and completion of the already existing products.
+"The Interoperable Bridge Classification Project" was officially closed in 2017 and a new project has been proposed by the MILENG COE and accepted to be sponsored by the Emerging Security Challenges Division/ NATO HQ beginning with 2018, called "The Interoperable Bridge Classification Project - Upgrading to a Graphical User Interface", foreseen as further development and completion of the already existing products.

 The plan is to have in the summer of 2019, 5 different products which will be disseminated to NATO Nations and Partners:

 - a Traffic Correlation Method, as a booklet, in the form of a Standard Related Document;